TRAVEL TIPS - UGANDA

 The unit of currency is the Uganda shilling.
 US dollars, Euros and Pound Sterling are all widely accepted.
 Hard currency cash can be changed for the local currency at any of the banks and forex bureaus in all the towns within Uganda, although one will find difficulty using travellers’ cheques outside of Kampala.
 You can draw the Ugandan Shilling against Visa and other major credit cards at selected bank ATMs in Kampala, Entebbe International Airport, as well as in other larger towns outside of the Capital.

-Yellow Fever: If you are arriving in Uganda (or planning to re-enter) from a country where yellow fever is endemic (such as Sudan, Tanzania, Zanzibar or Zambia) you are required to have a yellow fever vaccination; and it must be administered at least ten days before your arrival (or re-entry) into Uganda.
+Yellow Fever: If you are arriving in Uganda (or planning to re-enter) from a country where yellow fever is endemic (such as Sudan, Tanzania, Kenya, Zanzibar or Zambia) you are required to have a yellow fever vaccination; and it must be administered at least ten days before your arrival (or re-entry) into Uganda.
 If your travel itinerary requires you to have a yellow fever vaccination, you must ask your doctor to provide you with an "International Certificate of Vaccination," which should be carried with you while travelling.
 If proof of vaccination is required and you do not carry it with you, you may be denied entry into the country.
 Please note that, even if you are not required to obtain a yellow fever vaccination for your tour in Uganda, it is recommended that you take the vaccination.

 Water: Although tap water in most places can be drunk without problems, you are advised to drink bottled mineral water.